nus-cs2113-AY2425S1/tp/docs/team/tsoudibi.md

 ### Summary of Contributions

 - **Feature:** Edit Command (co-contribution)
   - <ins>What it does:</ins>
-  Allows users to edit existing transaction properties, such as description, date, amount, and categories.
+    Allows users to edit existing transaction properties, such as description, date, amount, and categories, making it easy to update or correct transaction details.

   - <ins>Justification:</ins>
     Provides users with the flexibility to modify a transaction after it has been created.
+    This feature is essential for maintaining accurate records, as users may need to adjust details due to mistakes or changes in transaction information.
+It enhances user control and ensures the data remains relevant and correct.

 &nbsp;

 - **Feature:** Storage
   - <ins>What it does:</ins>
-  Saves the FinancialList to a file.
+    Saves the `FinancialList` and `Budget` to files, preserving all user-recorded financial data and budget.

   - <ins>Justification:</ins>
     Enables users to retain their financial data even after the program is closed, ensuring data persistence.
+    This feature is crucial for any financial management tool as it allows users to access their records and updates without the need to re-enter data each time they open the application, enhancing convenience and data reliability.
 &nbsp;

 - **Feature:** Exit Command
   - <ins>What it does:</ins>
-  Terminate the FinanceBuddy.
+    Terminates the FinanceBuddy application, allowing users to gracefully exit the program when they are done using it.

   - <ins>Justification:</ins>
-  Enables users to end the program.
+    Provides users with the ability to end the program session, ensuring they have full control over when they wish to close the application.
+    This is essential for user experience, as it allows users to end their session efficiently without needing to force close or terminate the app through other means.

 &nbsp;

 - **Feature:** ViewAllExpenses Command (co-contribution)
   - <ins>What it does:</ins>
-  Allows users to see all the expenses.
+    The `ViewAllExpenses` command provides users with a comprehensive overview of all their recorded expenses.
+    By simply executing this command, users can access a complete list of expenses they have logged, including details such as the amount spent, date, and purpose or category of the expense.
+    This command is especially useful for users who want to review their past expenditures in one place and get a clear picture of their financial habits.

   - <ins>Justification:</ins>
-  Provides users with the list of existing expenses in the list.
+    The `ViewAllExpenses` feature is a fundamental component of any expense-tracking application.
+    It serves as a quick and efficient way for users to gain insight into their spending patterns and track their financial activities.
+    By allowing users to see all expenses in a single view, this feature helps them analyze their financial behavior, identify areas where they might be overspending, and make informed budgeting decisions.
+    Additionally, having all expenses readily accessible improves the user experience, as it removes the need for manual searching or filtering to retrieve past transactions, making it more convenient and user-friendly.

 &nbsp;

-- **Documentation:**
+- **Documentations:**
   - <ins>User Guide</ins>
     - Edit command
     - Saving Data
   - <ins>Developer Guide</ins>
     - Storage component
+    - SDs for loading from files
     - Use cases
     - NFRs
     - Glossary